Jamar Taylor: Denver Broncos

 On December 4, 2018, Taylor signed with the Denver Broncos.

 Seattle Seahawks

 On May 9, 2019, Taylor signed with the Seattle Seahawks.
-He was released on August 31, 2019.
-He was re-signed on September 10, 2019.
-On November 20, 2019, Taylor was waived by the Seahawks.
+He was released by Seattle on August 31.
+Taylor was re-signed by the Seahawks on September 10.
+On November 20, Taylor was waived by the Seahawks.

 Atlanta Falcons

 On December 10, 2019, Taylor was signed by the Atlanta Falcons.

 San Francisco 49ers

 Taylor signed with the San Francisco 49ers on July 6, 2020.
-He was released on September 3, 2020.
-He was re-signed to the practice squad on October 2, 2020.
-He was elevated to the active roster on October 3 for the team's week 4 game against the Philadelphia Eagles.
-He recorded his first career full sack on Carson Wentz in the game, and reverted to the practice squad the next day.
+He was released by San Francisco on September 3.
+Johnson was re-signed to the team'spractice squad on October 2.
+He was elevated to the active roster on October 3 for the team's Week 4 game against the Philadelphia Eagles.
+Johnson recorded his first career full sack on Carson Wentz in the game, and reverted to the practice squad the next day.
 He was promoted to the active roster on October 10.

 In Week 7 against the New England Patriots, Taylor intercepted two passes, one thrown by first string Cam Newton and one thrown by second string Jarrett Stidham, during the 33–6 win.
 This was the first time Taylor intercepted a pass since 2016.
 In a week 11 game against the Los Angeles Rams, Taylor suffered a torn ACL that would cause him to miss the remainder of the season.
-He was placed on injured reserve on December 1, 2020.
+He was placed on injured reserve on December 1.

 On October 18, 2022, the San Francisco 49ers hosted Taylor for a workout.